Chart Color Schemes

 Waratah - North Lambton ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Waratah-North Lambton showed cultural diversity below average, with 87.3% citizens, 84.5% born in Australia, and 88.5% speaking English only at home.
-Christianity dominated as the main religion, comprising 46.5%.
-Islam was overrepresented at 2.2%, compared to Rest of NSW's 1.7%.
+Waratah-North Lambton showed lower cultural diversity, with 87.3% being Australian citizens, 84.5% born in Australia, and 88.5% speaking English at home.
+Christianity was the dominant religion, at 46.5%.
+Islam was overrepresented at 2.2%, compared to 0.8% regionally.

 Frequently Asked Questions - Diversity